Cat People (Putting Out Fire): Recording and composition

 Director Paul Schrader reached out to David Bowie in 1980 to collaborate for the theme song of his remake of the Jacques Tourneur horror film Cat People (1942).
 Biographer Chris O'Leary describes the original film as "a subtle exploration of sexual repression and xenophobia", while he calls the remake a "gory fashion spread".
-As Italian producer Giorgio Moroder had already recorded most of the music, Bowie was approached to write the lyrics to the main theme.
-Bowie met with Moroder in July 1981 at Mountain Studios in Montreaux, Switzerland to record "Cat People".
+Italian producer Giorgio Moroder had already recorded most of the music at Carla Ridge Camp in Beverly Hills, Los Angeles, so Bowie was approached to write the lyrics to the main theme.
+Bowie met with Moroder in July 1981 at Mountain Studios in Montreaux, Switzerland, to record "Cat People".
 During the same session, Bowie ran into the English rock band Queen, who were recording their 1982 album Hot Space.
 After recording backing vocals for their song "Cool Cat", the session resulted in the collaboration "Under Pressure".

 Musically, "Cat People" has been described as new wave.
 In keeping with the dark tone of the film, the song has some goth rock influences, with Bowie singing in a deep baritone croon while being backed up by a female chorus.
 Bowie's octave leap on the word "gasoline" has been called "a magnificent moment" and "among the most thrilling moments he ever committed to tape".
-Moroder's music is built around two chord changes, including C minor.
+Moroder's music is built around several chord changes, including C minor.
 Bowie's lyrics reflect the film's pretensions, taking influence from his prior songs "Sound and Vision" (1977) and "It's No Game" (1980), such as the line "those who feel me near / pull the blinds and change their minds".
 Regarding the film, Bowie said: "It works on a dream state, it feels like the kind of thing you go through at night.
 That's the way I look at it lyrically".